We take payment through Afterpay and Paypal.

 Note: Be sure to read the sizer carefully after size 9.
 Size 9.5 can easily be misread as a size 10 and so on.
 Count the lines!

 As most of you may realize, your finger sizes fluctuate throughout the day.
 Your fingers will retain fluid while you are resting, so it is best to record your measurement at least 6 hours after waking up.
 Your fingers may also retain fluid at the end of the day.
 Again, you know your fingers better than anyone else, size accordingly!

 Unless you are a jeweler, we strongly advise against purchasing or using a ring mandrel to measure your rings to get your ring size.
-Jewelers use special calibrated ring mandrels that are much different than a hobbyists mandrel.
-Hobbyists mandrels aren’t calibrated and the sizes will never be accurate.
+Jewelers use specially calibrated ring mandrels that are much different than a hobbyists mandrel.
+Hobbyists’ mandrels aren’t calibrated and the sizes will never be accurate.
 Similar to shoe sizing—every brand has its own version of what a size 8 is.
 Even if you wish to look for a calibrated mandrel, I advise against doing so.
 Reading measurements on a mandrel should be left to a jeweler who is experienced in this area.
 Taking ring size measurements on a mandrel is not as cut and dry as it seems; there are many different types of ring mandrels for different styles of rings—it’s not a one size fits all approach.

 Using the multisizer tool will give you the most accurate measurement.
-If you want to double check your size, you can always stop in to a local jeweler and have them size you as well!
+If you want to double-check your size, you can always stop in to a local jeweler and have them size you as well!

-Jessie does custom design work for requests in gold.
-You can find more information about the custom design process here
+Jessie does do custom work!
+You can find more information about the custom design process here.